 Refund on losses

 Also known as cashback offers.
 Use your own money to place wagers on a specific slot or game – get a refund to a specific figure or a percentage of losses.

 A post wager casino bonus is received after you turn over your deposit a specified number of times.

 A sticky bonus cannot be withdrawn.
 The bonus amount is usually deducted when you make a withdrawal.

-Sticky bonuses are usually offered outside the UK – since a UK Gambling Commission decision in March 2018.
+Sticky bonuses are usually offered outside the UK – since a UK Gambling Commission decision in March 2018 banned them.

 Risk free matched betting is the foundation of matched betting.

-Overall, this is definitely something experienced matched bettors should consider adding to their betting strategies in 2019.
+Overall, matched betting casino offers are definitely something experienced bettors should consider adding to their strategies in 2019.